 Experiencing tangles, breakage, and hair that doesn’t look its best?
 It might be time for a trim.
 Trimming is essential to healthy natural hair and length retention.
 Here’s why:

 - Split ends naturally start developing a couple months after every trim.
+Split ends are caused by natural wear and tear on your hair, and while you can prevent split ends from occurring as quickly, it is impossible to completely eliminate them.
 When you don’t trim split ends, they continue to split all the way up the hair shaft.
 This results in the loss of the entire strand, rather than just the end.

 - Split ends and single strand knots catch and snag more easily on each other, increasing tangles.

 Most stylists recommend that you trim your hair once every 3-4 months, depending on the health of your hair.
 If you treat your hair exceedingly well you might not accumulate split ends for 6-8 months.
-But most of us don’t trim our hair as often as we should, for two reasons.
+But most of us don’t trim our hair as often as we should.
+Does this sound like you?
+It's probably for one of these two reasons:

 1. Trimming your hair feels like losing length.
+You probably think, "the longer I go without trimming my hair, the longer my hair will be," right?
+Not exactly.
 Trims do remove a small amount of your length, but let’s do the math.
 In optimal conditions your hair growth about half an inch a month, so in 4 months your hair can grow about 2 inches.
 If you keep your hair healthy, a trim will remove less than ¼ to ½ an inch, leaving with you with most of your growth.

 But if you don’t stay on top of trims and split ends, they will spread up the hair shaft and you’ll need to take off more length when you finally do trim your hair.
 Additionally, your split ends will lead to breakage in the meantime, reducing your length even more.
 For example, if you double the time between trims to 8 months, your hair will grow 4 inches- but you could lose 2 inches or more to breakage and split ends, as opposed to two small trims of ¼ inch each in those 8 months.
 So you retain more length when you trim your hair regularly.

 2. We’re lazy.
-That’s just the truth.
-Setting up 4 haircuts a year takes time and money.
-That’s why NaturAll Club is bringing you tips on how to do it yourself!
+Sorry, did we call you out?
+It's okay, we feel it too!
+It's just the truth.
+Setting up 4 haircuts a year takes time and effort.
+Not to mention, haircuts can be expensive!
+That’s why NaturAll is bringing you tips on how to trim your hair yourself.

 - Cut carefully.
 We have provided a range of common methods below for cutting natural hair and some are easier than others, but any of them can go wrong if you rush or don’t focus.
 Give yourself plenty of time, especially the first time you do it.